Coral Gables Pedestrian Accident Lawyer

 Liability in Pedestrian Accidents

 In Florida, drivers aren’t automatically considered at fault in a pedestrian accident—but often, they are.
 The law expects drivers to watch for people crossing the street, especially near marked crosswalks, intersections, and school zones.
-When that doesn’t happen, people get hurt.
+When a driver failed to uphold their duty of care by not paying attention or following traffic laws, people get hurt.
+Pedestrians who do not use designated crosswalks may face limited rights to compensation if injured in an accident.

 Depending on the circumstances, that could include a negligent driver, their employer (if they were working at the time), a property owner, or even a city agency.
 Our job is to hold the right people accountable and pursue the compensation our clients deserve.